Monday, August 7, 2023

 Pottawatomie Lighthouse

-We made it back to our boats before the ferry left the dock at Washington Island.
+We made it back to our boats and headed out of the harbor before the ferry even left the dock at Washington Island.
 Our final stop on our North Green Bay Loop will be Sister Bay on Door County.
-We'd weathered many "storms" on our journey but know that the most difficult experiences make the best stories.
+We'd weathered many "storms" on our journey but we know that the most difficult experiences make the best stories.
 Especially when you survive them.

 No comments: